PalPalash/snake-game/README.md

 ## Where to play

-Either just download index.html and run it or go to the website (coming soon)
+Either just download index.html and run it or go to the [website](https://fast-and-curious-1910.github.io/snake-game/)

 ## Problems
 I have noticed some times it won't work , then